-10.1.2 Protection of Materials.
-When recommended by the manufacturer, building materials shall be protected from rain and other sources of moisture by appropriate in-transit and on-site procedures.
+10.1.21 Protection of Materials During Construction and During Installation.
+When recommended by the manufacturer, building materials shall be protected from rain and other sources of moisture by appropriate in-transit and onsite procedures.
 Porous materials with visible microbial growth shall not be installed.
 Nonporous materials with visible microbial growth shall be decontaminated.
+Protect building materials, ductwork, insulation, etc, from rain and other sources of moisture by appropriate procedures.